tel/old-blog/_posts/2014-06-25-memoizing-kayles.md

 $$

 which is clearly the type of infinite binary trees over $$2$$.
-This leads to an elegant memoized implementation of "$$win$$ as binary search".
+This leads to an elegant memoized implementation of "$$\text{win}$$ as binary search".
 In fact, it's almost trivial to write in Haskell and quite elegant, noting the recursive call to the memoized `win` in the unmemoized `win'`

 ~~~